slangenbach/notes/hashicorp_terraform_associate.md

 - Terraform is available on Windows, Linux and MacOS and FreeBSD :eyes:
 - The local state for **workspaces** is stored in `terraform.tfstate.d/<WORKSPACE_NAME>`
 - Inspection of cloud resources is not a feature of Terraform state
+- In both Terraform OSS and HCL workspaces provide similar functionality
+- While it's best practices to declare provider blocks, it's not requirement
+- Providers can be configured using the `provider` block only
+- Using `terraform console` locks the state file
+- Use `terraform apply -refresh=false` to skip refreshing the state during apply
+- Use `terraform output` to get the value of outputs variables
+- Use `[*]` to get the value of all values of a resource

 [1]: https://www.udemy.com/course/terraform-hands-on-labs
 [2]: https://developer.hashicorp.com/terraform/language/functions